 correlation of environmental variables with traditional and renewable generation resources.
 In models that include hypothetical geographic information, the physical location of power system infrastructure (lines, generators, energy storage, etc.) should reasonably correspond with geographic features.
 1.6 Power System Model Validation Applicants must include a detailed plan for validation with technical success/fail criteria to ensure models are sufficiently representative of one or more real-world power systems.
 1.7 Documentation and Public Access Requirement Applicants are required to generate detailed, user-friendly documentation for all new power system models.
 This documentation must describe general power system characteristics while also providing details on the precise format and/or any naming conventions that are used.
 The documentation must specify units for all numerical quantities described in each model.
 Applications must include a Data Management Plan for making the models publicly available without restriction, which plan must include addressing intellectual property issues.
 The award for successful applications will include contract provisions implementing the proposed plan.
 For those Applicants proposing to use real-world data, all protected, proprietary, and/or security sensitive details must be removed prior to release.
-Final models must not contain any Critical Energy Infrastructure Information (CEII).
-In cases where real world network model data is provided by a grid operator or utility, Applicants must have an established plan and timeline for the review and approval of models prior to public release.
+Final models must not contain any Critical Energy Infrastructure Information (CEII) and awardees must certify that models do not contain or constitute CEII before any public release.
+64 In cases where real world network model data is provided by a grid operator or utility, Applicants must have an established plan and timeline for the review, and approval, and certification of models prior to public release.
 Risk mitigation plans for likely, possible, and unforeseen barriers in this process must also be described in detail.